Chase Tatum: World Championship Wrestling (1998–1999)

 Tatum signed with World Championship Wrestling (WCW) in 1998 after a person who worked for the company encouraged him to try out.
 He made his debut on March 3 for a taping of WCW Saturday Night (which aired on March 14), where he was defeated by Bill Goldberg.
 He served as an enhancement talent for the rest of the year, losing to the likes of Scott Steiner, Scott Norton and Van Hammer.

 On January 5, 1999, Tatum won his first match against The Gambler.
 Later that year, he experienced moderate success by becoming a member of rapper Master P's No Limit Soldiers stable, feuding with the West Texas Rednecks.
 He faced Rick Steiner for the WCW World Television Championship on the July 26 episode of WCW Monday Nitro, but failed to win the title.
 In his final appearance, he wrestled Mikey Whipwreck to a no contest on the August 23 episode of WCW Monday Nitro.
+He was released from the company in September.

 Following his stint in WCW, Tatum retired from wrestling due to back issues, which required surgery.
 However, with no health insurance, he was unable to pay for the surgery and developed an addiction to painkillers.